anonymous134543/More-balanced-superpolys/recovery-superpoly/readme.md

 ## Symbols
 Please note that we use k0 to k80 represent new variables in our code,  all recovered superpolys are for new variables.

+## 0 preparation
+install Gurobi   (we used Gurobi 9.5.2) install SageMath (we used SageMath Version 9.0)

 ## 1 Structure of the reference codes
 start.py: a starting code used to call other code, which also contains the process to extract the quadratic or balanced superpolys and the and obtain addtional polynomials by combining quadratic superpolys.